 • Maintains compliance with approved standards for dietetic services as required by regulatory, certifying, and accrediting bodies.

-• Develops and documents all policies and procedures related to the facility’s food service operations.
+• Develops and documents policies and procedures related to the facility’s food service operations.

 • Performs the full range of supervisory duties.

-• Employees in this job may participate in the performance of subordinates’ work consistent with operational or organizational requirements.
+• An employee in this job may participate in the performance of subordinates’ work consistent with operational or organizational requirements.

 • Performs related work as required.